Meghan Markle Narrated ‘Elephant’ Coming To Disney Plus

-Though the Meghan Markle might not be stepping down from her role as a royal for another five days, it appears that the duchess has already made the first step towards independence after news broke that she is the narrator for a new documentary airing soon on Disney+.
+Though Meghan Markle might not be stepping down from her role as a royal for another five days, it appears that the duchess has already made the first step toward independence.
+Recent reports say she is the narrator for a new documentary airing soon on Disney Plus.

 According to What’s On Disney Plus, the documentary is called Elephant and follows the journey of Shani, the second in command of her herd, as well as her spirited son Jomo.
 Shani’s sister, Gaia, is the herd’s matriarch.